paradise-fi/divine/doc/manual/sim.md

     > call print_hello
       hello world

-Finally, the `info` command serves as an universal information gathering alias -- you can set up your own commands that then become available as `info`
+Finally, the `info` command serves as a universal information gathering alias -- you can set up your own commands that then become available as `info`
 sub-commands: